DuskNotSolar/The-jameskitt616-chronicles/quotes.md

-my brother from another mother
+to another furry: my brother from another mother